spectroalias/spectroalias/README.md

 ![Nitish's GitHub stats](https://github-readme-stats.vercel.app/api?username=NKrChauhan&show_icons=true&theme=dracula&hide_title=true)

-##### Checkout my profile to see the projects i have worked on over the time or not its your choice, but feel free to suggest ideas and suggestions.
+##### Checkout my profile to see the projects i have worked on over the time or not its your choice, but feel free to suggest ideas and suggestions to improve the existing work that i did over the email address given below.

 feel free to contact me @nitishkumarchauhan1996@gmail.com